1. eSpatial Academy

 5 icon control Panel - Share Icon - The share icon allows you to share your maps either publicly or within your team.
 More info on how to share your maps will be available in Module 6.

-5 icon control Panel - export Icon - The Export button gives you the option to export your map either as a PDF or a PowerPoint MapBook.
+5 icon control Panel - export Icon - The Export button gives you the option to export your map as a PDF, PowerPoint MapBook, or a PNG Image.
 More info on how to export maps will be available in Module 6.

 Top Tool Bar